a-lud/sample-management/README.md

 - Hard-coded columns
 - Sidebar filters written specifically for the hard-coded columns
-- Non-modular design - a modular application may help with the issues above
+- Non-modular design - a modular application may help with the points above
 - Database management - `dbplyr` is a package I use heavily, but it is designed for database querying, not managing.
 As such, my code 'collects' the data from the DB, appends new samples then **overwrites** the existing database with the